Note

 The five categories of loot tables in Vanilla Minecraft are blocks, chests, entities, equipment, and gameplay (such as fishing, milking a mooshroom, or watching your sniffer find seeds).

-If you have more than one type of loot table in your behavior pack, it would be a good idea to put each type in its own subfolder.
-But this is not required.
+Loot table files live in a directory (cleverly named loot_tables) at the root level of a behavior pack.
+If you have more than one type of loot table in your behavior pack, you can put each type in its own subfolder, but that's not required.

 {